ppsmonika1118/low-pro-for-jquery/SoftwareUpdate.txt

-Add object blurring & object cropping modules in Ultralytics docs (#7434)
+Docs updates: Add Explorer to tab, YOLOv5 in Guides and Usage in Quickstart (#7438)